 This is an on-campus program.

-When applying to CU Denver, students should select the Undergraduate Degree-Seeking option.
+Click here to access the Undergraduate Degree-Seeking application to apply to the Post Bac Certificate in Allied and Professional Health Sciences.
 After indicating that the student has or will have completed a bachelor's degree, the applicant should be directed to a screen that allows selection into the Allied and Professional Health Sciences Certificate.
 After admission, students should meet with the Program Director of the Certificate (NC 3002) to work collaboratively to develop a course plan that best meets their academic and career goals.

 Certificate in Allied & Professional Health Sciences Requirements